Lunar New Year

 The Chinese zodiac

 The Chinese zodiac links twelve animals to a cycle of twelve years.
 Many people believe that a person born in a particular animal’s year will have the personality traits of that animal.
-The year beginning on 5 February 2019 will be the Year of the Pig.

 Chinese Zodiac art and crafts